Introduction to Union Military Organisations – Types

 List of Union Staff Bureaux LINK

 The Constitution of the United States of America provided that the President should be Commander-in-Chief of the Army, the Navy, the Marines, and the Militia of the several States when called into service.
-President Abraham became Commander-in-Chief on his inauguration as President of the United States of America but he had little experience of military matters.
+President Abraham became Commander-in-Chief upon his inauguration as President of the United States of America but he had little experience in military matters.

 The War Department under the Secretary of War conducted the political and administrative oversight of the Army, Navy, and the Marines; and all matters pertaining to the conduct of military operations.